jondentonschneider/jondentonschneider.github.io/_pages/research.md

 ---
 layout: archive
 title: "Research"
-seo_title: "Research in Development Economics and Economic History - Jon Denton-Schneider"
+seo_title: "Research - Jon Denton-Schneider"
 excerpt: "I study the causes and consequences of disparities in human capital in developing economies and the policies that can remedy them."
 permalink: /research/
 author_profile: true